Dental Crowns or Veneers in South Charlotte, NC

 Veneers are similar to crowns except they only cover the front of the tooth.
 They are thin pieces of porcelain-type material that replicate the natural appearance of teeth.
 They are usually cemented over the front of your teeth to change their color or shape.
 Veneers are used on teeth with uneven surfaces or on teeth that are chipped, discolored, oddly shaped, unevenly spaced or crooked.
 Little or no anesthesia is needed.
 Veneers have a longer life expectancy and color stability than “bonding,” and are highly resistant to permanent staining from coffee, tea, or even cigarette smoking.
 They are a very conservative treatment because very little tooth structure has to be removed.
 The lifetime for a veneer is anywhere from 8-10 years.
 Usually they would have to be replaced due to ordinary chipping of the biting edge (much like what occurs with natural teeth), but even that can sometimes be repaired without removing the veneer.

-Typically, getting veneers requires at least three appointments: diagnosis and treatment planning, preparation, and bonding.
+Typically, getting veneers requires at least three appointments: diagnosis and treatment planning, preparation, and placement.